Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-LCrtpZD9T9I.md

 ### Transcript

-> we ever see snoot play one of those guitars back there i have done it once a stream i can sing you can play the guitar player i walk the only round i love taylor swift favorite nirvana song
+> we ever see snoot play one of those guitars back there I have done it once a stream I can sing you can play the guitar player I walk the only round I love taylor swift favorite nirvana song